mattermost/docs/source/help/messaging/emoji.rst

    :alt: Emoji Autocomplete
    :scale: 80

-It's also possible to create your own `Custom Emoji <https://docs.mattermost.com/help/settings/custom-emoji.html>`__ if the emoji you want to use doesn't exist.
+It's also possible to `create your own custom emoji <#custom-emoji>`_ if the emoji you want to use doesn't exist.

 Custom Emoji
 -------------